BuildOnBeam/beam-sdk-web/README.md

 ---

 # Beam Web SDK
 The Beam Web SDK is a Typescript library that allows you to easily integrate Beam into your website, application or web-based game.
-It provides a simple API to authenticate your users on Beam, manage sessions and sign transactions, and access the Beam API.
+It provides a simple API to authenticate your users on Beam, manage sessions and sign transactions, and access the Beam Player API.

 # Table of Contents